 - 4.1 A student, after securing admission, shall pursue the B.Tech.
-UG Programme in a minimum period of 4 Academic Years, and a maximum period of 8 Academic Years (starting from the Date of Commencement of I Year). - As suggested by AICTE, 'Mandatory Induction Programme' 4.2 shall be offered for all the Branches of Engineering at the start of the I Year UG Degree Course, to enable the newly admitted students get acquainted with the new professional environment, to develop awareness and understanding of the engineering education requirements, and to get them prepared for the academic schedules ahead.
-The features, activities and pattern of the Induction Programme shall be as guidelines suggested in the AICTE per Model the Curriculum. - 4.3 Each student shall Register for and Secure 160 Credits for the completion of the UG Programme and the Award of the B.Tech. degree in the respective branch of Engineering.
+UG Programme in a minimum period of 4 Academic Years, and a maximum period of 8 Academic Years (starting from the Date of Commencement of I Year). - 4.2 As suggested by AICTE, 'Mandatory Induction Programme' shall be offered for all the Branches of Engineering at the start of the I Year UG Degree Course, to enable the newly admitted students get acquainted with the new professional environment, to develop understanding awareness and of the engineering education requirements, and to get them prepared for the academic schedules The features, activities and pattern of the Induction ahead.
+Programme shall be as per the guidelines suggested in the AICTE Model Curriculum - 4.3 Each student shall Register for and Secure 160 Credits for the completion of the UG Programme and the Award of the B.Tech.
+Degree in the respective branch of Engineering.